 Aldana Gojanovich, PhD | Postdoctoral Research Fellow

-Aldana was born in a small town called VerĂ³nica in the province of Buenos Aires, Argentina.
+Aldana was born in a small town called Verónica in the province of Buenos Aires, Argentina.
 Aldana holds a Biotechnology and Molecular Biology degree from the University of La Plata (UNLP) and a Ph.D. in Biological Sciences from the University of Buenos Aires (UBA).
 After spending three years in Mendoza (becoming an expert in Malbec) she joined the Mostoslavsky Lab to develop an iPSCs-based model of neurodegenerative diseases using patient-specific iPSC with mutations causing Creutzfeldt-Jakob Disease.
 Outside the lab Aldana enjoys walking around Boston, good music, good food and watching TV series and movies.

-Whitney Manhart | PhD Student
+Elizabeth Yvonne (Liz) Flores | PhD Student

-Aditya Mithal | MD PhD Student
+Julian Amirault | PhD Student

-Andrew McCracken | Lab Manager
+MengWei Yang | Lab Manager

 Alumni